saymrwulf/onnxruntime/notes.md

-2020-12-02T22:34:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2020-12-31T07:51:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2021-01-21T06:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2020-12-02T22:34:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2020-12-31T07:51:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2021-01-21T06:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2021-01-21T01:38:00 - Minor doc updates: linking to article on quantization (onnxruntime)